5axes/TabAntiWarping/README.md

 ![Pastille](./images/test.jpg)

-**Actual solution limited by the possibility to use just a global : Support X/Y Distance**
+**Note : Actual solution is limited by the possibility to use just a global : Support X/Y Distance**